web-platform-dx/web-features/docs/guidelines.md

 Nevertheless, some features require some finessing to make sensible headline statuses.
 There are three ways to override a status, in order of preference:

-- Author a `compat_features` object with `core`, `modifiers`, and `incidentals` arrays of compat keys.
+- Author a `compat_features` object with `core`, `modifier`, and `spare` arrays of compat keys.
   The `core` array is used to calculate a status (like a flat `compat_features` array).
-  The keys in `modifiers` are validated to have the same status _level_ as the `core` keys (for example, if the `core` set of keys is newly available, then the keys in `modifiers` must be too), but not necessarily the same Baseline dates or initial browser releases.
+  The keys in `modifier` are validated to have the same status _level_ as the `core` keys (for example, if the `core` set of keys is newly available, then the keys in `modifier` must be too), but not necessarily the same Baseline dates or initial browser releases.
-  The keys in `incidentals` relate to the feature but do not affect the feature's status.
+  The keys in `spare` relate to the feature but do not affect the feature's status.

   For example, this override sets the status on the basis of key `a` and `b`, validates that key `c` is at the same level as `core`, and ignores `x` for the purpose of calculating a status.